Rel1cx/eslint-react/website/pages/roadmap.md

 - [x] `eslint-plugin-react-web-api` - Rules for interacting with Web APIs.
 - [x] `eslint-plugin-react-hooks-extra` - Extra rules for `eslint-plugin-react-hooks`.
 - [x] `eslint-plugin-react-naming-convention` - Naming convention rules designed for React projects.
-- [x] `@eslint-react/eslint-plugin` - The main ESLint plugin of ESLint React.
-Contains all the rules from the above plugins with recommended presets.
+- ...
+(Free to combine with other plugins from the community).

 ### Add codemod feature to rules that can be transformed safely